-- Go to the Refrigerant Piping Connections section of this manual for information on indoor unit piping connection installation.
-See also the Refrigerant Piping Connections section for drain piping installation. - Go to the Electrical Installation section of this manual for information on electrical wiring to the indoor unit. - After all Refrigerant Piping and Electrical Connection procedures are complete, snap the L-bracket closed, and secure the indoor unit to the installation plate as detailed in Steps 5 and 6 in "Mounting the Indoor Unit to the Installation Plate".
+- Go to the Electrical Installation section of this manual for information on electrical wiring to the indoor unit. - After all Refrigerant Piping and Electrical Connection procedures are complete, snap the L-bracket closed, and secure the indoor unit to the installation plate as detailed in Steps 5 and 6 in "Mounting the Indoor Unit to the Installation Plate" on the previous page.